Fighting for minneapolis

 Over the past five years, Minneapolis has faced historic challenges, but we never stopped fighting for our city.
 While we’ve made serious progress, there is still a lot of work to be done.

-I’m running for a final term as mayor to protect the progress we’ve made from Washington’s chaos to do the hard work of building a city where everyone — no matter their race, where they come from, or who they love — can afford a home, walk a safe street, and live with dignity.
+I’m running for a final term as mayor to provide tested and trusted leadership in this pivotal moment.
+We will protect the progress we’ve made from Washington’s chaos and continue the hard work of building a city where everyone — no matter their race, where they come from, or who they love — can afford a home, walk a safe street, and live with dignity.

 ABOUT Jacob